philipptrenz/covidpass.eu/README.md

 ```

 Except when accessed from `localhost`, the container must be run behind a reverse proxy (e.g. nginx), which provides SSL and redirects all traffic to HTTPS!

+## Trademark notice

+Apple, Apple Wallet, iPhone and Apple Watch are trademarks of Apple Inc., registered in the U.S. and other countries and regions.